ASX asthma stocks: Global Health becomes the latest contender

 Today, Global Health announced a partnership with Asthma Australia, the peak consumer body for asthma patients in Australia.

-Asthma Australia wants to halve avoidable asthma hospitalisations by 2030 and will position Lifecard as a platform so asthma patients can better manage their health and wellbeing.
+Asthma Australia wants to halve avoidable asthma hospitalisations by 2030 and will believe Lifecard – a platform that can help asthma patients manage their health and wellbeing – can assist with this.

 Lifecard will also be integrated with wearables and remote monitoring devices.